augustinmuster/CoupledElectricMagneticDipoles.jl/docs/src/example_ldos_silver_np.md

 dip_vec[3] = 1
 global ldos_z[j,i] = PostProcessing.ldos_e(kr, alp_e_dl, Ainv, krd, dip = dip_vec) # ldos z-axis
 ```
 This way of calculating the projection along the z-axis would lead to the same result.
-Also, `dip` could be any three (of six for electric and magnetic dipoles) dimensional vectors.
+Also, `dip` could be any three (or six for electric and magnetic dipoles) dimensional vector.

 It is now possible to plot the LDOS, comparing the numerical and analytical calculations.
-The plot is made using the python library matplotlib called in julia by the intermediate of the PyCall library, but you can plot it with any software of your choice.
+The plot is made using the python library matplotlib called in julia by the intermediate of the PyCall library.

 ```julia
 # plot ldos